chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 # Time for action

-First we are going to do a quick implementation.
+Let's do a quick implementation.

 ```python
 import cv2